Antoine I de Croÿ

 With Charles the Bold, the future Duke of Burgundy, he was at loggerheads, especially after they had clashed over the inheritance of Jeanne d'Harcourt, Countess of Namur.
 Upon Charles's accession as Duke, Antoine was accused of plotting with astrologers to bring about the Duke's downfall and was compelled to flee to France.
 In France, he took part in the coronation of King Louis XI and was chosen as a godfather to the future king, Louis XII.
 It was not until the age of 83 that he reconciled himself with Charles the Bold and was allowed to reclaim his properties in Burgundy.
 He died either in 1475 or 1477 and was interred in Porcien.

 Agnes de Croÿ was his sister and the mistress of John the Fearless, Duke of Burgundy (the grandfather of Charles the Bold), by whom she had an illegitimate son, John of Burgundy, who became the Bishop of Cambrai and the Archbishop of Trier.
 Several noble families of Belgium and the Netherlands are descended from the eleven illegitimate children of this prelate.

 The lines of Croÿ-Arschot-Havré and Croÿ-Roeulx stem from Antoine's two sons, Philippe I and Jean III, while his younger brother, Jean II de Croÿ, was the progenitor of the only extant line of the family, that of Croÿ-Solre.
 All three lines demonstrate a complex pattern of intermarriage, so that estates and titles would stay within the family as long as possible.

 Marriage and children

 Antoine de Croÿ married firstly in 1410, Marie Jeanne de Roubaix (1390–1430).

-Antoine remarried in 1432, Marguerite of Lorraine-Vaudémont, Dame d'Aarschot (1420–1477), daughter of Antoine of Lorraine, Count of Vaudémont and Marie of Harcourt, and had six children by her:
+Antoine remarried on 5 October 1432, Marguerite of Lorraine-Vaudémont, Dame d'Aarschot (1420–1477), daughter of Antoine of Lorraine, Count of Vaudémont and Marie of Harcourt, and had six children by her: